paulhhallam/OracleInstalls/README.md

-Oracle 11g, 12, and Grid Installations
+Oracle 11g database, 12c database, and 12c Grid Installations
 ======================================
 This set of cookbooks are here to provide a method of installing various different oracle database configurations on RedHat Linux 7.